ld3z/site4/docs/subnautica.md

 # **Subnautica**

-You'll find below a list of essential items that may help you play Satisfactory!
+You'll find below a list of essential items that may help you play Subnautica!

 ![](/subnauticabanner.png)